thiago95macedo/weth/addons/point_of_sale/README.md

 ----------------------------------

 Produce customer invoices in just a few clicks.
-Control sales and cash in real time and use Odoo's powerful reporting to make smarter decisions to improve your store's efficiency.
+Control sales and cash in real time and use WETH's powerful reporting to make smarter decisions to improve your store's efficiency.

 No more hassle of having to integrate softwares: get all your sales and